Esoterical/voron_canbus/toolhead_flashing/README.md

 make menuconfig
 ```

 You will need to adapt the below instructions so they cover _your_ board's specicific configuration.
-You can find screenshots of settings for comomon toolheads in the [commmon_hardware](./common_hardware) folder.
+You can find screenshots of settings for common toolheads in the [commmon_hardware](./common_hardware) folder.

 If your board doesn't exist in the common_hardware folder already, then you want the Processor, Clock Reference, and Application Start offset to be set as per whatever board you are running.
-Keep the "Build Katapult deployment application" to (do not build), and make sure "Communication Interface" is set to USB.
+You can leave the  "Build Katapult deployment application" set or not set (it makes not difference at this flashing stage, it's only for updating), and make sure "Communication Interface" is set to USB.
 Also make sure the "Support bootloader entry on rapid double click of reset button" is marked.
 It makes it so a double press of the reset button will force the board into Katapult mode.
 Makes re-flashing after a mistake a lot easier.

 ![image](https://user-images.githubusercontent.com/124253477/221349624-69abcf3e-dfd8-48d0-b4f6-0ebd620f6b42.png)